ePages-de/epages-docs/_posts/2017/2017-02-23-why-i-love-working-as-a-scrum-master.md

 In London, I worked for two big retailers, namely [Arcadia](https://www.arcadiagroup.co.uk/) and [Debenhams](http://www.debenhams.com/).
 At the beginning, I was dedicated more towards the operational business, but then moved more and more in the direction of agile project management.
 Although I liked the project management side of my job, my real passion was more working with agile teams and being the one helping them to coordinate their work.
-This is when I got to know the processes of Scrum and I fell in love right away.
 This is when I got to know the processes of Scrum and got certificated as a Scrum Master and ever since worked in that field.
 Back then, some of the teams I worked with were already using Scrum and for the other teams I helped them to introduce the concept to improve their working processes.